ma-kjh/ma-kjh.github.io/_posts/2023-08-29-Curriculum-Vitae.md

 ### Education

-- Ph.d
+- Ph.d in Data Science
   - Seoul National University of Science and Technology, Seoul, South Korea : 2023.03 ~
-- Bachelor of Science
+- B.S. in Industrial and Information System & Electrical and Information Engineering
   - Seoul National University of Science and Technology, Seoul, South Korea : 2016.03 ~ 2022.02